bdrumheller/10958/README.md

 # 10958
-Simple Python Solution to the 10958 Problem
+Simple solution to the [10958 Problem](https://www.youtube.com/watch?v=-ruC5A9EzzE) in Python